rust-project-primer/book/src/build-system/nix.md

 ## Nix Explainer

+- derivations
+- sandboxes
+- flakes

+### Nix Limitations

+- versioning is a bit awkward

 ## What can you use Nix for?

 Nix is a bit of an oddball in this section because it is more than just a build